Proof Theory of Riesz Spaces and Modal Riesz Spaces: Hypersequent Calculus for Modal Riesz Spaces

-The interpretation of \hmr\ weighted terms, sequents and hypersequents is defined exactly as in Definition \ref{defi:modal_free_interpretation} for the system \hr.
+The interpretation of \hmr\ weighted terms, sequents and hypersequents is defined exactly as in Definition~\ref{defi:modal_free_interpretation} for the system \hr.
 That is, a weighted term is the term scalar-multiplied by the weight, a sequent is the sum of its weighted terms and a hypersequent is the join of its sequents.
-Throughout this section we adopt similar notation to that introduced in Section \ref{modal_free_section} for the system \hr\ and we write $\proveM G$ if $G$ is derivable using the rules of the system \hmr.
+Throughout this section we adopt similar notation to that introduced in Section~\ref{modal_free_section} for the system \hr\ and we write $\proveM G$ if $G$ is derivable using the rules of the system \hmr.

 The $\Diamond$ rule has a very peculiar place in the system \hmr: a \hmr\ derivation can be seen as a sequence of \hr\ derivations separated by a $\Diamond$ rule.
-Some results on the system \hmr\ can then be proven by induction on the number of $\Diamond$ rules appearing in a branch of the derivations, which we call the \emph{modal depth} of the derivation: the basic case is very similar to a \hr\ derivation -- we just add the $1$ rule and the proofs for the system \hr\ can be easily adapted to deal with this additionnal rule. \begin{defi}[Modal depth] The \emph{modal depth} of a derivation is the maximal number of $\Diamond$ rules used in a branch of the derivation. \end{defi} \begin{exa} The modal depth of the following derivation is $2$.
+Some results on the system \hmr\ can then be proven by induction on the number of $\Diamond$ rules appearing in a branch of the derivations, which we call the \emph{modal depth} of the derivation: the basic case is very similar to a \hr\ derivation --- we just add the $1$ rule and the proofs for the system \hr\ can be easily adapted to deal with this additionnal rule. \begin{defi}[Modal depth] The \emph{modal depth} of a derivation is the maximal number of $\Diamond$ rules used in a branch of the derivation. \end{defi} \begin{rem} Note that the modal depth of a derivation is not necessarily the same as the modal depth of the end hypersequent.
+Indeed, the derivation could introduce terms with $\Diamond$ operators by using the CAN rule, and thus can make the modal depth of the derivation greater than the modal depth of the end hypersequent. \end{rem}